gvwilson/thirdbit/src/fiction/iffy/index.md

 "Most likely," Iffy said.
 Anger welled up inside her,
 anger and fear.
-Jeep had *changed* when the Marines pumped their rules and tactics into his head.
+Jeep had *changed* when the Marines poured their rules and tactics into his head.
 What would it do to her friend?

 "It ain't no muck," First said.